-There are 6 grab boxes with backup EpiPens around the school 3 outside the prep heads office which are taken to any outdoor activities for prep, 1 in prep entrance, 1 at senior reception, 1 in medical.
-There are 3 diabetic and asthma grab boxes 1 in prep entrance, 1 senior reception, 1 in medical.
+There are 6 grab boxes with backup EpiPens around the School, 3 outside the prep head office which are taken to any outdoor activities for prep, including Beehive Club.
+1 in prep entrance, 1 at senior reception, 1 in medical.
+There are 3 diabetic and asthma grab boxes, 1 in the prep entrance, 1 in senior reception, and 1 in the medical.
+There are 2 red sports bags with EpiPens/Ventolin and dextrose for East field and the recreation ground which must be taken by sports when in these locations.

-Appendix B : Administering Medicine in the EYFS
+Appendix B: Administering Medicine in the EYFS

-Radnor House Sevenoaks strives to promote the good health of all pupils attending the school, at all times.
-While it is not our policy to care for sick children, who should be at home until they are well enough to return to school, we do administer medication as part of maintaining their health and well-being or when they are recovering from an illness.
-Children taking prescribed medication must be well enough to attend school.
+Radnor House Sevenoaks strives to promote the good health of all pupils attending the School.

+While it is not our policy to care for sick children, who should be at home until they are well enough to return to School, we do administer medication as part of maintaining their health and well-being or when they are recovering from an illness.
+Children taking prescribed medication must be well enough to attend School.